thoughtcroft/thoughtcroft.github.io/_posts/2008-10-31-2008-super-fund-performance.md

   - superannuation
 ---

-Unfortunately, and as predicted last year, **we had a lousy return of -17.3% for 2008**.
+Unfortunately, and as predicted last year, **Bainsworld Superannuation Fund had a negative return of -17.3% for 2008**.

 Whilst not unexpected and probably reasonable given the carnage on the share market, it is nonetheless disappointing.
 However, we have no